Arcovia City: One Paseo

 One Paseo is Arcovia's first office tower development.
 It is 17 floors high and has a total leasable office space of 23000 m2.
 The development began construction in 2018 and was completed the following year.
 It was designed by Skidmore, Owings and Merrill.

 Residential developments

 18 Avenue de Triomphe

 The first residential tower in Arcovia City is a 37-storey condominium building with 576 units named 18 Avenue de Triomphe.
-The development was launched in 2018 with a target date of completion by 2023.
+The development was launched in 2018.
+It was completed in 2025.

 Arcovia Palazzo

 The second residential development in Arcovia will feature two condominium towers, namely the 40-storey Altea Tower, and the 45-storey Benissa Tower.
-It will have a total of 1,472 units and is expected to be completed in 2025.
+Designed by UK-based architectural firm Broadway Malyan, it will have a total of 1,472 units and is expected to be completed in late 2026.

+Arcovia Park Place

+The third residential development is Arcovia Park Place.
+Formerly known as the Cantabria Tower of Arcovia Palazzo, the 50-storey tower is set to become the tallest structure in the entire development.
+It will offer 494 units and is expected to be completed around 2029.

+Hotel developments

+Arcovia Hotel

+Set to be Megaworld's tallest hotel development, the Arcovia Hotel will feature 339 hotel suites offering views of Metro Manila and the mountains of Antipolo.
+It is projected to open in 2029.